 Internal recruitment: This involves looking for candidates who already work for the organisation in a different role.
 Many companies choose to advertise the job internally before opening up the search to external candidates.
 This can allow them to save money since it typically costs less to promote someone than to hire a new candidate.

 Selection is the process of assessing candidates’ qualities, expertise and experience to narrow down the pool of applicants until you’re left with the best person for the role.
 This process usually involves conducting interviews and using various tests and assessments to evaluate each candidate.

+Selection is about narrowing down the pool of applicants until you’re left with the strongest candidate.
 Here are some of the main differences between recruitment and selection:

 First stage — introduces the role to suitable candidates

 Second stage — in-depth analysis of each candidate

 Positive process — the aim is to attract as many candidates as possible

 Negative process — the aim is to reject candidates from the list until you’re left with just a few

 A simpler process — recruiters must simply create an appropriate job description and publish it in the right places